sourcemeta/registry/docs/configuration.md

 instance ingests and serves at a specified location.
 Unlike pages, schema collections contain the actual schema definitions that power your registry.

+*The Registry supports JSON Schema Draft 4, Draft 6, Draft 7, 2019-09, and
+2020-12; and custom meta-schemas based on those dialects.*

 !!! warning

     The Registry maintains data integrity by rejecting any schemas that fail